joshbegley/nyt-latest/previous.md

 `Jazmine Ulloa, our national reporter covering immigration, describes body-camera footage and other court evidence that federal agents used slurs and racially profiled people during immigration sweeps.`\
 https://www.nytimes.com/video/us/100000011079979/can-immigration-agents-stop-people-based-on-appearance.html

-**Spain’s Complex Ties With Morocco Fuel Speculation Over Ceuta Migrant Surge**\
+**Why Rumors About Morocco Followed Spain’s Ceuta Migrant Surge**\
-`Rumors swirled that Morocco, perhaps spurred by Israel and the United States, organized a recent border disaster.
+`Claims swirled that Morocco, perhaps spurred by Israel and the United States, organized a recent border disaster.
 That unproven speculation, experts said, was exacerbated by the region’s complicated history.`\
 https://www.nytimes.com/2026/08/11/world/europe/spain-ceuta-morocco-migrants.html

 **How Social Media Sparked a Refugee Crisis Between Spain and Morocco**\